heruoxin/FilterBox-Doc/purchase.md

 ### Refund

 All orders can be refunded within 48 hours of purchase by sending an email using the in-app feedback.
 Be sure to attach a screenshot of your order number.
-The author will process it as soon as possible after receiving.
+The author will process it after receiving.

 ### Other